Submissions

 Peer review process

-Manuscripts that pass this initial evaluation are normally sent to at least two experts for peer review (members of the Editorial Board or external specialists), who will remain anonymous to the authors.
-A list of experts who assisted with the peer review process during the year is posted on the web site at the end of the year.
+Manuscripts that pass this initial evaluation are normally sent to at least two experts for peer review (either members of the Editorial Board or external specialists), who will remain anonymous to the authors.
+A list of experts who assisted with the peer review process during the year is posted on the website at the end of the year.
 Once the reviews are returned, the Editor combines their recommendations into an overall evaluation based on the reviews and his/her own assessment of the manuscript.
 The corresponding author will be informed of the Editor´s decision based on the outcome of the review.
 Editors will make every effort to expedite the review process.
 However, recognizing that the Journal is an open access not-for-profit publication with no publication charge, the review and publication process may take several months to complete, dependent on availability of competent reviewers.

 Preparation of typescripts